NCERT Solutions for Class 6 Science Chapter 11 - Nature's Treasure

 Answer:

-If there is no sunlight for a week, that family that uses solar panels to generate electricity would not get any electricity from the sun.
-They have to generate it by using different sources like candles or batteries for light.
+If there is no sunlight for a week, the family that uses solar panels to generate electricity would not get any electricity from the sun.
+They have to generate it by using different sources, like candles or batteries, for light.

-The windmill will work if there is wind, and they can pump water from the well.
+The windmill will work if there is wind, and it can pump water from the well.

 Answer: